Liv2107/Liv2107/README.md

 # Olivia Emms

-**BSc Computer Science Graduate | Aspiring AI/Data Engineer**
+**MSc Advanced Computer Science (Artificial Intelligence) | BSc Computer Science Graduate | Aspiring AI/Data Engineer**

 Welcome to my GitHub!
-I have just completed my final-year at Leeds Beckett University studying BSc Computer Science.
+I have just graduated from Leeds Beckett University with a First Class Honours in BSc Computer Science.
 In September I will be starting my MSc Advanced Computer Science degree to expand my knowledge in the subject of AI.

 This portfolio showcases the **solo projects** I’ve developed throughout my academic journey.
 I have a strong interest for **Artificial Intelligence** and have explored this through my Dissertation and Python directories.